Chironomus: Habitat

 Larvae of Chironomus usually live in aquatic sediment.
 Those of the C. decorus group, C. riparius group and C. stigmaterus generally live in conditions of high nutrients and low oxygen.
 There are also Chironomus that live in relatively clean water.

 The larvae of several species inhabit the profundal zone where they can reach relatively high densities.
 They use a combination of hemoglobin-like proteins and undulatory movements in their burrows to obtain oxygen in poorly oxygenated habitats.

+Health problems caused

+Fine dust from adult chironomids has been implicated as an allergen causing asthma, in Japan.